loft11/loft11/README.md

 - 👋 Hi, I’m @loft11, you can call me Daria.
 I'm a tech student from Saint-Petersburg, Russia.
-- 👀 I’m interested in Data Science and AI.
+- 👀 I’m interested in Data Analytics and AI.
 - 🌱 I do my best to get a first job in Data Science field.
-- 💞️ I’m looking for a learning partner to chat on DS topics and to visit meetups together.
+- 💞️ I’m glad to chat on DS topics and to visit meetups together.
-- 📫 How to reach me : telegram @CosmicBorsoi, e-mail: daria.loft11@gmail.com
+- 📫 How to reach me : telegram @darialoft11, e-mail: daria.loft11@yandex.ru

 <!---
 loft11/loft11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.